 Running rings around his prosecutors (bringing the observers to their knees with laughter in the courtroom at the same time) each charge was dropped and a victory was made for freedom of the press.
 Dickens attended his funeral with George Cruickshank, his illustrator, because he didn’t think it was right for such a person to be buried in total obscurity twenty-three years later.

 6. Poet’s Corner – Westminster Abbey, SW1P 3PA

 It was largely assumed that Rochester Cathedral would be the author’s final resting place, until Westminster Abbey muscled in and offered the best-selling author a plot in Poet’s Corner.
 In the adjacent graves are Handel, Sheridan and Cumberland, with memorials to Shakespeare, Austen and Bronte placed nearby.
 In life Dickens would have looked at the south transept, possibly even touching Chaucer’s tomb, unaware that one day he’d be resting there himself.

-As 2017 makes way for 2018, I’d like to wish all our readers a Merry Christmas and a Happy New Year!
+I’d like to wish all of you a Merry Christmas and a Happy New Year!